Research Training Group "Literary Form"

 Literary texts model realities in a way that is fundamentally constituted by aesthetic form.
-The Research Training Group takes as its subject the re-assessment and combination of two elements central to this commonplace: that of form and of the model.
-The former has always been at the centre of attention of literary studies as the subject of any historical or theoretical inquiry into concepts such as genre, metaphor or realism, but also of fundamental questions after fictionality and reference, mediality and materiality.
-Two qualifications apply, however, as recent developments have shown: on the one hand, students of history, the social sciences, and the natural sciences have also realised the vital importance of fiction and aesthetic form for their disciplines’ models of reality; on the other hand, literary studies are in danger of neglecting the specific potency of literary form, abandoning this concern for the sake of theoretical debates and the latest ‘cultural turns’.
-It is this twofold assessment that the Research Training Group takes as its point of departure, approaching traditional questions of literary form from the more general perspective of modelling.
-This approach enables literary studies, in the narrow sense of the word, to realize its innovative potential for and its interconnectivity with theoretical and historical research of a very wide scope.
-At the same time, it grounds the relations between extra-literary discourse and literary form in a new, ‘literary’ epistemology.
-Studies produced by the Research Training Group thus aim to contribute in innovative ways to the general knowledge system and its debates by re-addressing central questions of aesthetic form from a historical and systematic vantage point (This project was funded by the DFG and FB 09, October 2013 - September 2019).
+The Research Training Group "Literarische Form" took as its subject the re-assessment and combination of two elements central to this: that of form and of the model.
+The former has not only been at the centre of attention of literary studies (as the subject of any historical or theoretical inquiry into concepts such as genre, metaphor or realism) but it is also the centre of fundamental questions pertaining to fictionality and reference, mediality and materiality.
+As recent developments have shown, students of history, the social sciences, and the natural sciences have also realised the vital importance of fiction and the aesthetic form for their disciplines’ models of reality, while literary studies are in danger of neglecting the specific potency of literary form, abandoning this concern for the sake of theoretical debates and the latest ‘cultural turns’.
+It is this two-fold assessment that the Research Training Group took its point of departure, approaching traditional questions of literary form from the more general perspective of modelling.
+This approach enables literary studies, in the narrow sense of the word, to realize its innovative potential for and its interconnectivity with theoretical and historical research from a very wide scope.
+Studies produced by the Research Training Group thus aimed to contribute in innovative ways to the general knowledge system and its debates by re-addressing central questions of aesthetic form from a historical and systematic vantage point (This project was funded by the DFG and FB 09, October 2013 - September 2019).

 Marie Curie ITN Diasporic "Constructions of Home and Belonging" (CoHaB)